 We are definitely ready for Christmas and my family and I have been enjoying our tree.
 Here it is lit in the evening.

 I hope you enjoyed yourself and got some inspiration along the way.
-I’d love to have you back so be sure to enter your email address here to get new posts delivered to you.

 There is plenty more, so be sure to visit the 23 other blogs below!